aqtrans/gorram/README.md

 - Move/edit `client.yml.dist`, `clientname.yml.dist`, and `server.yml.dist` as necessary:
     - `server.yml` is stored on the server-side
     - `client.yml` is stored on the client-side
-    - `clientname.yml` files are stored in a `conf.d` directory on the server-side
+    - `$client_name.yml` files are stored in a `conf.d` directory on the server-side
-        - One yml file per-client, with the filename matching the `clientname`
+        - One yml file per-client, with the filename matching the literal `$client_name`
-    - `secret_key` in `client.yml` and `server.yml` must match
+    - `secret_key` in `client.yml` and `server.yml` must match, it is the shared secret signed and verified
-    - `tls_host` in `server.yml` must be edited as necessary to allow TLS certificate generation
-        - You can set it to an IP
-- Startup the server: `./gorram-server -generate-ca -debug -conf ./ -ssl-path ./`
-    - With `-generate-ca`, a CA key and certificate will be generated to `ssl-path` on startup, so if the client and server are running on different machines for this quickstart, you must copy them to the client's `ssl-path`
-- Startup the client: `./gorram-client -debug -conf ./client.yml -ssl-path ./`
+- Generate public/private keys for the client: `./gorram-client -generate-keys`
+    - Place the private key into `client.yml` as `private_key` on the client-side
+    - Place the public key into `conf.d/$client_name.yml` as `public_key` on the server-side

-After 60 seconds, the checks should start flowing, checking anything specified in `clientname.yml` on the client.
+After 60 seconds, the checks should start flowing, checking anything specified in `$client_name.yml` on the client.

-## Mutual TLS with pre-generated certificates:
-Generating your own certificates ahead of time, using `gorram-certs`:
-- `go get git.jba.io/go/gorram/certs/gorram-certs`
-- Generate a CA: `gorram-certs -ca`
-- Generate a server cert: `gorram-certs -host "IP or hostname of server" -server`
-- Generate a client cert: `gorram-certs -host "client name" -client`

 ## Config files:
 - `client.yml.dist` is an example of the client-side configuration file